43-Degree Water Inline Spinner

 I began by putting a Yum Dinger right up against phragmites.
 “You’d figure fish would be in the shallows where it’s warmer,” I said.
 “This deep water is significantly colder.”
 The boat positioned over bottom 16 feet down.

-I felt as if, by being persistent, I might hook up, whatever approach I would take.
-But here’s a little secret between the two of us.
-I expected pickerel.
+I felt as if, by being persistent, I might hook up, whatever approach I would take, but I expected pickerel.
 I did know that Brian once caught a 21-inch largemouth from three feet of water while ice fishing.
 A lot of pickerel, likewise.
 It wasn’t necessarily true that the fish would get caught in deep water, even though the old school thought is that until water hits 50 degrees, they’re deep.

 Trolling 10 Feet Down and Deeper